JasonLiu1229/University-Vault/DS/Session/Session 4.md

 **Disadvantages of REST**
 - Service model not always easily mappable to REST verbs, uniform interface tailored to large-grain hypermedia data transfer
+	- Some services or operations may not fit neatly into the standard REST verbs (GET, POST, PUT, DELETE).
+This can make designing a RESTful API challenging for certain types of operations, especially those requiring complex transactions or stateful interactions.
 - Looser in terms of defining the exposed service API and its semantics
+	- REST does not enforce strict standards for defining APIs.
+This flexibility can lead to inconsistencies and ambiguities in how APIs are designed and used, potentially causing integration challenges.
 - Does not cover all WS standards (security, transactions, addressing, coordination, policy, reliable messaging, ...)
 ## When to use SOAP / REST?
 SOAP’s popularity is clearly decreasing